JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 ## Project Overview

-This project was conducted as part of the TUM Application Project.
+This project was conducted as part of the TUM Application Project in association with an industry partner.
-It investigates machine learning approaches for two related healthcare tasks:
+The main objective was to develop **baseline machine learning models** for two related healthcare tasks:

+1. **Gait Event Detection** using IMU sensor time-series data
+2. **Pain Anamnesis Classification** using biomechanical gait-derived features

 1. **Gait Event Detection** using IMU sensor time-series data
 2. **Pain Anamnesis Classification** using biomechanical gait-derived features